 Innate Immunity: Non-specific Defenses

-The innate immune response is rapid and antigen-independent
+The innate immune response is rapid and non-specific

 Innate immunity, the body’s first line of defense, is non-specific and activates independently of antigens, allowing for the rapid identification and elimination of foreign threats.1 Numerous cell types are involved with the innate immune response, including macrophages, neutrophils, dendritic cells, mast cells, basophils, eosinophils, natural killer (NK) cells, and lymphocytes (T cells).1 The primary effector cells of the innate immune response, NK cells, continually scan the body for abnormal cells to attack.1-3